EKGF/dprod/ontology/dprod/README.md

 # DPROD - Ontology for Data Product Descriptions

-This folder contains a rough draft for an Ontology for Data Product Descriptions according to data mesh principles.
+This folder contains the Ontology for Data Product Descriptions according to data mesh principles.
 It is mainly based on the [Data Product Descriptor Specification](https://dpds.opendatamesh.org/resources/specifications/1.0.0-DRAFT/)

 ## File Overview